hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 plugins, so if you do install any unstable plugins, you can always use the `vagrant plugin` commands without having to worry.

+## `VAGRANT_NO_PARALLEL`

+If this is set, Vagrant will not perform any parallel operations (such as parallel box provisioning).
+All operations will be performed in serial.

 ## `VAGRANT_SKIP_SUBPROCESS_JAILBREAK`

 As of Vagrant 1.7.3, Vagrant tries to intelligently detect if it is running in